MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity.md

 The Network Similarity package is distributed in a separate folder (ns) in MAG.

-* Files with py extension are Python script for Azure Databricks.
+* Files with py extension are Python scripts for Azure Databricks.

   |File Name|Description|
   |---------|---------|